LGAPIPortalSuperAdmin/cms/cmsContents/useCasesPage/useCase1_en.md

   \    <dl>

+  \    {/\* ★★★★★★ 사용 기기 상태 2-1 ★★★★★★ \*/}

   \    <dt>Examining the device status by checking the operational status of the air conditioning system</dt>

+  \    {/\* ★★★★★★ 사용 기기 용도 2-1 ★★★★★★ \*/}

+  \    <dd>

-  \    <dd>Check the status of the air conditioner to proactively detect issues, such as clogged filters or poor temperature control.
-Adjust the settings to help the air conditioner run efficiently and create a pleasant indoor environment.
-Managing an intelligent air conditioner helps users feel more comfortable and focus on their work.</dd>
+  \    Check the status of the air conditioner to proactively detect issues, such as clogged filters or

+  \    poor temperature control.
+Adjust the settings to help the air conditioner run efficiently and create

+  \    a pleasant indoor environment.
+Managing an intelligent air conditioner helps users feel more

+  \    comfortable and focus on their work.

+  \    </dd>

   \    </dl>